A Jurassic Experience

 Now don’t get me wrong, I’ve driven some pretty nail-biting twists and curves before.
 Especially coming out of Death Valley.
 But this was definitely no picnic either.
 I really like to avoid steep grades and twisting roads but sometimes there isn’t much choice.
 And sometimes I don’t do my homework well.

-I didn’t see this mountain pass listed on the All Stays app I use to monitor them.
-And I failed to pull out my Mountain Directory and take a peek.
+I didn’t see this mountain pass listed on the app I use to monitor them.
+And I failed to pull out my Mountain Directory book and take a peek.
 I looked afterwards and saw they actually refer to the pass as “Oh My God Hill”.
 And for good reason.
 I’m not sure if I took US-14 (I think that’s the one we took into Greybull) or US-14A.
 However this is the sign at the junction.

 We managed to snake our way down the hairpin curves without flying off the edge (yes, it was that bad).
 The upside was the scenery in the mountains.
 It was a beautiful mountain pass that dumped us off in the middle of a little town known as Greybull, Wyoming.